-In addition, the interpretation and application of federal and state consumer, health-related and data protection laws in the United States are often uncertain, contradictory and in flux.
-It is possible that these laws may be interpreted and applied in a manner that is inconsistent with our practices.
-If so, this could result in government-imposed fines or orders requiring that we change our practices, which could adversely affect our business.
+In addition, the interpretation and application of federal and state consumer, health-related and data protection laws in the U.S. are often uncertain, contradictory and in flux.
+It is possible that these laws may be interpreted and applied in a manner that is, or alleged to be, inconsistent with our practices.
+If so, this could result in regulatory investigations and enforcement actions, private litigation, claims for damages, and government-imposed fines or orders requiring that we change our practices, any of which could adversely affect our business.
 Complying with these various laws could cause us to incur substantial costs or require us to change our business practices, systems and compliance procedures in a manner adverse to our business.